AllenBurgett/hangouts_takeout_to_backupandrestore/README.md

 # hangouts_takeout_to_backupandrestore
 Take the hangouts JSON output from Takeout and convert it to an XML that's readable by the App Backup and Restore

 This will import your SMS 1:1 messages.
-Group messages and attachments are not currently supported.
-Also doesn't seem to copy hyperlinks over.
+Group messages support has been added.

 Group messages seem to be much more complicated than 1:1 messages (who would have thought it?).
 Please feel free to use the code in place as a starting point.
 Otherwise, I might attempt to handle group messages in the future.